runceel/ReactiveProperty/docs/docs/features/ReactiveProperty.md

 ```

 When binding in the XAML code, you must add the `.Value` in binding path.
-This is an only limitation of this library.
+This is the only limitation of this library.

 ```xml
 <!-- In the WPF -->